warden-protocol/wardenprotocol/docs/docs/operate-a-node/introduction.md

 # Introduction

-A Warden Protocol Node is a server running the software (binary) of the Warden Protocol.
+A Warden Protocol node is a server running the software (binary) of the Warden Protocol.
 Nodes route requests to [Keychains](/learn/glossary#keychain), route responses back to the client, and [validate](/learn/glossary#validator) blocks and transactions.

 Reasons for running a node include the following: